top of page

 Graham L.W.
 Cross

-I am an associate professor of physics at Trinity College in Dublin and a PI at Trinity’s AMBER/CRANN Nanotechnology Centre.
+I am a Professor in Physics at Trinity College in Dublin and a PI at Trinity’s AMBER/CRANN Nanotechnology Centre.
 My research concentrates on the mechanical behaviour of matter at the nanoscale.

 I completed my doctorate at McGill University, Canada in experimental condensed matter physics.
 My thesis was on fundamental mechanisms of crystal deformation plasticity at the atomic scale.
 Before I jointed Trinity College, I worked at IBM Research in Zurich as part of the Millipede team.
 Millipede was a nano-electromechanical (NEMS) data storage system based on bits formed by nanoscale thermomechanical polymer indentation.
 I characterized the read/write/erase operation window of the device.